backtrue/chatbutton/legal/en/terms-of-service.md

 ## 14. Suspension and Termination
 We may suspend or terminate your access at any time if:
-- you materially breach these Terms or fail to pay fees;
+- you materially breach these Terms;
 - your use creates security or legal risk; or
 - we discontinue the Services.
-You may terminate by cancelling your Account.
-Upon termination, your access will cease and you remain responsible for outstanding fees.
+You may terminate by ceasing to use the Services (for example, by removing the widget code from your site).
+Upon termination, your access will cease.
 Sections that by their nature should survive termination (including Sections 7-18) will survive.

 ## 15. Disclaimer
 The Services are provided "AS IS" and "AS AVAILABLE" without warranties of any kind, whether express, implied, or statutory, including implied warranties of merchantability, fitness for a particular purpose, or non-infringement.
 We do not guarantee uninterrupted or error-free operation, nor that the Services will meet your requirements.

 ## 16. Limitation of Liability
 To the fullest extent permitted by law, ToldYou and its affiliates, officers, directors, employees, and agents will not be liable for any indirect, incidental, special, consequential, or exemplary damages (including loss of profits, revenues, data, or goodwill) arising from your use of the Services, even if we have been advised of the possibility of such damages.
-Our total liability for any claim arising out of or related to the Services will not exceed the greater of: (a) the amounts paid by you to ToldYou in the 12 months preceding the claim, or (b) NT$10,000.
+Because the P1 stage of the Services is provided free of charge, our total liability for any claim arising out of or related to the Services will not exceed NT$1,000.

-Some jurisdictions do not allow limitations of liability, so certain limitations may not apply to you.

 ## 17. Indemnification
 You agree to indemnify, defend, and hold harmless ToldYou, its affiliates, officers, directors, employees, and agents from any claims, damages, liabilities, costs, and expenses (including reasonable attorneys' fees) arising from your Customer Content, your use of the Services, or your breach of these Terms.